Relativistic Black-Scholes model: Introduction

-This implies that there is a huge resistance in the market for the price to move up or down (notice that some of the log-returns in our table are positive, e.g. for Wells Fargo).
+We see that the magnitude of log-returns may be of order of $10^0$, not $10^{12}$.
+This implies that there is a huge resistance in the market for the price to move up or down.
 Therefore one may conclude that the effective maximal velocity of $S(t)$ is much smaller than $c_M$.
-For completeness we also performed the same analysis for other markets.
-Below we present the results for Forex majors, some precious metals and major indices. \\

-Again, all the log-returns are small.
+For completeness we also performed the same analysis for other markets like Forex majors, precious metals and major indices and found that all the log-returns are small.
 This confirms our claim that the maximal value of $|\dot{x}|$ is smaller than $1$ per day.
 We will use the notation $c_m$ for the upper bound of $|\dot{x}|$.

 In the next section we present a basic idea investigated in this paper - the existence of the bound on log-returns implies that the corresponding PDF, $p(x,t)$, cannot be positive everywhere but must be $0$ for $|x| > x_{max}:=c_m t$.
 This generically introduces a skew/smirk of the volatility when comparing to the Gaussian distribution.
 Based on the market data analysed above we claim that this effect can in fact be noticeable.
-The main question is then, in what way we can generalize the Black-Scholes model so that the finiteness of $c_m$ is taken into account.
-Towards this direction it seems natural we study the relativistic generalization of the diffusion equation.
-One could object that such relativistic extension is a bit artificial.
-After all, using the analogy of an electron in the conductor, the electron is only slowed down to drift velocity and no relativistic effects occur at this speed.
-This argument is of course true in generic cases.
-However there are examples of conductors (graphene surfaces, for a review see e.g. \cite{graphene}) for which description of electrons is effectively given by the massless Dirac equation i.e the description is relativistic even though the electron's speed is still not even close to the speed of light $c$ (it is about $1\%$ of $c$).
-This is due to a particular honey-comb lattice structure of the graphene.
-It is therefore a physical example of the non-relativistic processes whose effective description nevertheless requires relativistic equations due to the specific structure of the environment.
-We see no reason why a phenomena of this kind could not take place in financial markets.
+The main question is then, in what way we can generalise the Black-Scholes model so that the finiteness of $c_m$ is taken into account.
+Towards this direction it seems natural we study the relativistic generalisation of the diffusion equation - this idea is of course not new, see \cite{review} for a comprehensive review, for more recent works on relativistic extensions of pricing equations see \cite{relquant}.